2009 Summer Deaflympics

-The 2009 Summer Deaflympics (2009年夏季聽障奧林匹克運動會 (2009 Nián Xiàjì tīngzhàng àolínpǐkè yùndònghuì)), officially known as the XXI Summer Deaflympic Games and commonly known as Taipei 2009, is an international multi-sport event that was celebrated from 5 to 15 September 2009 in Taipei, Taiwan (Republic of China).
-It is the third Summer Deaflympics to be held in the Asia-Pacific region.
+The 2009 Summer Deaflympics (2009年夏季聽障奧林匹克運動會 (2009 Nián Xiàjì tīngzhàng àolínpǐkè yùndònghuì)), officially known as the 21st Summer Deaflympics was an international multi-sport event from 5 to 15 September 2009 in Taipei, Taiwan (Republic of China).
+It was the third Summer Deaflympics to be held in the Asia-Pacific region.
 Judo, karate, and taekwondo have been recognized as new summer disciplines in the Deaflympics sports competition program.

 Bidding process

 The Chinese Taipei Sport Association for the Deaf expressed its intention to bid for the 2009 Summer Deaflympics following its participation at the 2001 Summer Deaflympics in Rome.
-Athens, Greece, the host city of the 2004 Summer Olympics and the 2004 Summer Paralympics, was also bidding for the hosting right.
+Athens, Greece, the host city of the 2004 Summer Olympics and the 2004 Summer Paralympics, was also bidding for the hosting rights.

 On November 24, 2002, ICSD President John Lovett arrived in Taipei, and visited all recommended venues and facilities during the one-week stay.
 The Chinese Taipei Sport Association for the Deaf gave Mr. Lovett multimedia presentations and made arrangements for him to meet with President Chen Shui-bian, Chinese Taipei Olympic Committee Chairman Huang Ta-chou, and other officials.

 Taipei was chosen to host the 21st Summer Deaflympics in a vote held at the 38th ICSD session, finishing ahead of Athens, Greece.
 Below was the vote count that occurred on February 28, 2003, in Sundsvall, Sweden: